Australia – Global leader in mobile connectivity

 Key metrics taken into account were coverage, gross national income per capita, mobile connections, rural population, mobile broadband connections and the country’s population were used to compute a score for the index.
 Scores were awarded for infrastructure, affordability, consumer readiness and content and services.
 See Global scores

-To be recognised as the number one nation globally in this space for the sixth consecutive year is a reflection of the strong dynamics of the Australian mobile sector with intense competition, high levels of industry investment supporting world-class networks, and the latest generation of mobile technologies, applications and services – notably our 4G/5G ecosystem.
+To be recognised in this space for several consecutive years is a reflection of the strong dynamics of the Australian mobile sector with intense competition, high levels of industry investment supporting world-class networks, and the latest generation of mobile technologies, applications and services – notably our 4G/5G ecosystem.

 Mobile telecommunications connectivity has proven critical to the ability of many businesses and industries to remain operating throughout the COVID-19 pandemic.
 It is clear that the demand for mobile connectivity will continue to grow and play a central role to meet the challenges posed by our pandemic recovery and into the future.